-In addition to adding sevenths and ninths to triads, it is also possible to add elevenths and thirteenths.
-A triad to which the seventh, ninth, eleventh, and thirteenth are added will contain the seven notes of the scale:
+In addition to adding sevenths and ninths to triads, it is also possible to add elevenths and thirteenths (see compound and simple intervals for more information on these intervals).
+A chord to which ninths, elevenths and/or thirteenths are added is called an extended chord:

 chord